-Another of the many assets of this enjoyable competition for Racing Beetles is that many different and legendary race tracks like Zolder, Assen or Zandvoort are scheduled.
-Once again, the 25 Hours of Spa-Francorchamps is the headline event of one of the most affordable motorsport competitions in the world, which offers a perfect balance of fun and sport.
+Another assets of this enjoyable competition, is racing at many legendary tracks such as Zolder, Assen and Zandvoort.
+The 25 Hours of Spa-Francorchamps is the headline event of one of the most affordable motorsport competitions in the world, which offers a perfect balance of fun and sport.
 It is undoubtedly the highlight of the championship and the fun is not limited to the race track!

-The 25 Hours is a family-friendly event that offers a laid-back and enjoyable experience for everyone.
-With 120 cars in the starting blocks, almost 600 drivers on the entry list, 350 passengers in the Two-seater category and 33 hours of live video, the 25 Hours are a true Belgian motor sport festival!
-In addition, 15.000 spectators gather annually on site to attend the world's longest and most enjoyable race, with at least 30,000 people watching the race on Live TV!
+The 25 Hours of Spa is a family-friendly event that offers a laid-back and enjoyable experience for everyone.
+With 120 cars in the starting blocks, almost 600 drivers on the entry list, 350 passengers in the two-seater category and 33 hours of live video, the 25 Hours is a true Belgian motorsport festival!
+In addition, 15,000 spectators gather annually on site to attend the world's longest and most enjoyable race, with at least 30,000 people watching the race on Live TV.

-In the mid-nighties, VW Fun Cup founders J.G.
-Mal-Voy, Pascal Witmeur en Franz Dubois took a piece of paper and wrote what the new series was to include: Fun, above all fun and fun above all!
+In the mid-90s, Fun Cup founders J.G.
+Mal-Voy, Pascal Witmeur and Franz Dubois took a piece of paper and wrote what the new series was to include: Fun, above all fun and fun above all!

 To achieve that goal, the cars had be sporty, sexy, affordable, and easy to drive.
-The founders decided that the VW Beetle model would be the perfect car for the VW Fun Cup.
-The original VW Beetle was designed and built in 1938 by Ferdinand Porsche, and became one of the most icon cars in the world.
-The car would be recognizable and good looking, but underneath the body would hide a true race car.
+The founders decided that the Beetle model would be the perfect car for the Fun Cup.
+The original Beetle was designed and built in 1938 by Ferdinand Porsche, and became one of the most iconic cars in the world.
+The car would be recognisable and good looking, but underneath the body would hide a true race car.

-After the introduction of the VW Fun Cup series, the concept proved to be a great success and its popularity grew rapidly in many countries.
-The first generation VW Fun Cup car was created in 1997 and named Evo 1, and would use a 1.8L atmospheric 4 cylinder petrol engine that produced 130 BHP.
+After the introduction of the Fun Cup series, the concept proved to be a great success and its popularity grew rapidly in many countries.
+The first generation Fun Cup car was created in 1997 and named Evo 1, and used a 1.8L atmospheric 4 cylinder petrol engine that produced 130 BHP.

-The VW Fun Cup team consist of 8 motivated people: Maxime Peeters who is responsible for the web shop.
-Two people are working in the motor division and one mechanic is specialized in the gearbox and paddle shifts.
+The Fun Cup team consists of 8 motivated people.
+The Warehouse Manager is responsible for the parts and webshop management, two people work in the motor division and one mechanic specialises in the gearbox and paddle shifts.
 There is also one welding operator and one milling machine operator.
-Another mechanic is responsible for the electric devises and cabling and one mechanic for the assembly.
+Another mechanic is responsible for the electric devises and cabling, and another mechanic for the assembly.

-Aubin Fauconnier works as an engineer at WRT since March 2015 and is the Program Manager of the VW Fun Cup since 2017.
+Aubin Fauconnier works as an engineer at WRT since March 2015, and has been the Program Manager of the Fun Cup since 2017.